Prosecco Cocktails with Pomegranate Juice are fresh, sweet, tart, and gorgeous

 Step Two – Make the flavored sugar for the rim of the glass

-You can use plain white sugar for the rim of the glasses or make your own colored sugar.
+You can use plain white sugar or pre-colored sugar for the rim of the glasses, or make your own colored sugar.
 It’s easy to make colored sugar for the rim of any cocktail (or for desserts!).
 I made this sugar flavored with pomegranate juice for extra flavor and a gorgeous light pink color.

 - Add 1/2 cup of sugar to a small glass bowl or a small food processor